 "I want you..."
 Leon didn't raise his voice but he didn't need to either.
 The effect was almost hypnotic, soothing and Sora nodded slowly, gasping through pale lips when Leon pulled her into another drugging kiss and completely undid the strings holding their desires.

-The sheets twisted around their legs and clung unpleasantly to their sweaty bodies but Sora found that she couldn't complain about the warm glow that started somewhere in her chest and curled her toes beneath the thick blankets.
+The sheet twisted around their legs and clung unpleasantly to their sweaty bodies but Sora found that she couldn't complain about the warm glow that started somewhere in her chest and curled her toes beneath the thick blankets.

 Now this was something she could definitely repeat again...